ejoncas/zd-search-challenge/README.md

 ## Performance test:

-I Created a file with 400K Users, it loaded in 8.6 seconds on a Macbook Pro i5 with 8GB RAM.
+A file was created with 400K Users, it loaded in 8.6 seconds on a Macbook Pro i5 with 8GB RAM.
 Trying to load files bigger than that may result in Out of Memory depending on how much memory the host has.

 This test exceeds the requirement in the instructions of 10K+ users.